ShenDezhou/HMM/README.md

 1. matlab   stores plain text, code for matlab, matrix in matlab format.
 2. pku_dic  stores the Chinese character dictionary text file, the character sequence in this file is identical to the emission matrix column sequence, and dictionary size is 4700 for pku_training@ICWS2005.
 ##files
-1. compsequence.py
-processes pku_traing corpus file, writes Chinese character dictionary text file to pku_dic folder and replaces Chinese character with character dictionary index in pku_seg.txt file.
+1. Matlab needs vectorized character sequence to perform calculation. vectorizesequence.py processes pku_traing corpus file, writes Chinese character dictionary text file to pku_dic folder and replaces Chinese character with character dictionary index in pku_seg.txt file.
-2. compstates.py
+2. Compstates
-processes pku_traing corpus file, writes corresponding state of each Chinese character to pku_state.txt file.
+compgoldstates.py processes pku_traing corpus file, writes corresponding state of each Chinese character to pku_state.txt file. comphiddenstate.py use trained HMM model and Viterbi/Viterbi(-log) algorithm to process pku_traing corpus file, writes corresponding state of each Chinese character to pku_hmm_state.txt file.
-3. pku_seq.txt
-replaced Chinese character with character dictionary index file and to be used by matlab code.
+3. Matlab folder stores corpus file as well as model segmentation result. pku_train_vec_seq.txt replaced Chinese character with character dictionary index file and to be used by matlab code.
-4. pku_state.txt
-corresponding state of each Chinese character in pku_training file, 'B' for 'Beginning of a word', 'M' for 'Middle place of a word', 'E' for 'End of a word' and 'S' for 'Single character word'.
+4. State folder stores generated golden states and model states. pku_state.txt corresponding state of each Chinese character in pku_training file, 'B' for 'Beginning of a word', 'M' for 'Middle place of a word', 'E' for 'End of a word' and 'S' for 'Single character word'.
-5. viterbi.py
+5. viterbi.py and neglogviterbi.py
-with estimated transfer matrix and emission matrix, processes a sequence of Chinese character, gives the optimal sequence of hidden state.
+viterbi.py with estimated transfer matrix and emission matrix, processes a sequence of Chinese character, gives the optimal sequence of hidden state. neglogviterbi.py takes negative logarithm of the element to prevent float Underflow, thus Maximum likelihood turns into Minimum shortest path.
 6. mattester.py
 validates the matrix file saved by matlab.
 7. requirement.txt